charisz/dot/README.md

 # dot
-Configuration files and informations about usesd tools
+Configuration files and informations about the used tools